Essure: non-surgical sterilization

 Dear Your #1 Fan,

-- Considered permanent and not reversible: women who think they may want to become pregnant in the future may want to seek out another method.
+- It was considered permanent and not reversible and therefore wasn’t recommended for those who may want to become pregnant in the future.

-- Some side effects: immediate side effects of the placement procedure can include abdominal or pelvic pain, bleeding or spotting, cramping, dizziness, nausea, or vomiting (though usually short-lived)
+- Patients experienced immediate side effects such as abdominal or pelvic pain, bleeding or spotting, cramping, dizziness, nausea, or vomiting (though usually short-lived).

-- Infection, persistent pelvic pain, perforation or tearing of the uterus or fallopian tubes
+- Patients experienced long-term effects such as infection, persistent pelvic pain, and perforation or tearing of the uterus or fallopian tubes.

-- Eligibility for future surgeries that involve electrosurgical procedures (the metal coils could conduct electricity and damage tissues)
+- The product complicated eligibility for future surgeries that involved electrosurgical procedures, as the metal coils could’ve conducted electricity and damaged tissues.